ulldecorb/frontend-todo-react/README.md

-# Todo Fullstack
+# Todo

-## Current
-This fullstack project is a TODO list with complete CRUD on React as Frontend framework.
+This frontend project is a TODO list with complete CRUD on React as framework.

 ## Technologies applyed
 Project is created with: